Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Empirical Study

-\item Vulnerability Detection: A simple binary classification method in which the LLM is tasked to categorize an input snippet into either ``vulnerable'' or ``not vulnerable''.
+\head{Vulnerability Detection} A simple binary classification method in which the LLM is tasked to categorize an input snippet into either ``vulnerable'' or ``not vulnerable''.

-\item CWE classification (zero-shot): A multi-class classification method in which the LLM is tasked to categorize an input snippet as pertaining to a specific CWE.
+\head{CWE classification (zero-shot)} A multi-class classification method in which the LLM is tasked to categorize an input snippet as pertaining to a specific CWE.
 The zero-shot setting provides only a task description in natural language as part of the input prompt.

-\item CWE classification (few-shot): Same multi-class classification method as before, but using a few-shot setting in which the LLM is provided with code examples from the list of the top 25 CWEs~\cite{MITRE2023CWE}. \end{itemize}
+\head{CWE classification (few-shot)} Same multi-class classification method as before, but using a prompt that provides the top-25 CWE labels~\cite{MITRE2023CWE} to elicit CWE-specific reasoning and map the input snippet to the corresponding CWE category.